 After the verdict, Levy Konigsberg partner Moshe Maimon stated: “After reviewing the documents and hearing from the experts, yet another jury unanimously found that J&J’s Baby Powder and Shower-to-Shower contained asbestos and rejected J&J’s decades-long public denials that its products are safe.
 This is a real public health issue that is just now being brought to light after decades of cover-up, deception, and concealment by J&J.”

 This is the latest in a series of victories for clients represented by Levy Konigsberg in mesothelioma cases against Johnson & Johnson.
-Those other cases were tried on behalf of Stephen Lanzo in New Jersey ($117 million), Teresa Leavitt in California ($29 million), and Donna Olson in New York ($325 million)
+Those other cases were tried on behalf of Stephen Lanzo in New Jersey - $117 million, Teresa Leavitt in California - $29 million, and Donna Olson in New York - $325 million (this case is currently awaiting final review on appeal).

 For more information, please contact Moshe Maimon, email@example.com, at Levy Konigsberg LLP, 1-800-988-8005.